|Clare-Gladwin Regional Education Service District|

 Staff members shall provide instruction for their students regarding the appropriate use of technology and online safety and security as specified above.
 Furthermore, staff members will monitor the online activities of students while at school.

 Monitoring may include, but is not necessarily limited to, visual observations of online activities during class sessions; or use of specific monitoring tools to review browser history and network, server, and computer logs.

 Building principals are responsible for providing training so that Internet users under their supervision are knowledgeable about this policy and its accompanying guidelines.
-The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Internet.
+The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Education Technology.
 Such training shall include, but not be limited to, education concerning appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and response.
 All Internet users (and their parents if they are minors) are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.

 Students and staff members are responsible for good behavior on the Board's computers/network and the Internet just as they are in classrooms, school hallways, and other school premises and school sponsored events.
 Communications on the Internet are often public in nature.
 General school rules for behavior and communication apply.
-The Board does not sanction any use of the Internet that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.
+The Board does not sanction any use of the Education Technology that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.

 Students shall not access social media for personal use from the Districtís network, but shall be permitted to access social media for educational use in accordance with their teacherís approved plan for such use.